 This essay was comissioned by the French magazine Trafic — founded by the late Serge Daney shortly before his death, and still going strong today — where I’ve served for many years as one of the advisory editors.
 Their 50th issue, published in the summer of 2004, was devoted to various answers to the Bazinian question, “What is Cinema?”
-This is also the title essay in my next collection, to be published by University of Chicago Press in the Fall of 2010. —J.R.
+This is also the title essay in my 2010 collection, published by University of Chicago Press. — J.R.

 Goodbye Cinema, Hello Cinephilia